Neobanks are what Slack is for physical offices.

 3. Faster Turnaround

-They are also quick in their services, with most banking issues like password retrieval, card application being resolved in real-time.
+They are also quick in their services, with most banking issues like password retrieval, and card application being resolved in real-time.

 4. Caters to the drivers of the economy